dev860/Git_lesson1/README.md

 # Git_lesson1
-# in console add this line
+# in console add this line!